 The Company's Board has three staggered classes of Directors, each of which serves for a term of three years.
 At the Annual Meeting, the Board's Class II Directors will be elected to hold office for a term of three years or until their respective successors are elected and qualified.
-Unless otherwise instructed, the shares represented by validly submitted WHITE proxy cards will be voted "for" the election of each of the below-listed Board nominees to serve as Class II Directors of the Company.
-Management has no reason to believe that the below-listed Board nominees will not be candidates or will be unable to serve as Class II Directors.
+Unless otherwise instructed, the shares represented by validly submitted WHITE proxy cards will be voted "for" the election of each of the below-listed Board nominees to serve as Class II Directors.
 However, in the event that any of the below-listed Board nominees should become unable or unwilling to serve as a Class II Director, the WHITE proxy cards will be voted for the election of such alternate person as shall be designated by the Class I and Class III Directors currently on the Board.
+If any alternate persons are designated by the Class I and Class III Directors currently on the Board to serve as Class II Director-nominees, the Company will publicly notify shareholders by press release and will promptly distribute to shareholders revised to being named in the revised proxy statement and to serve if elected, and (iii) include certain other disclosure required by applicable federal proxy rules and regulations with respect to each such substitute nominee.

-Shahram Rabbani has submitted the Rabbani Letter stating that he intends to nominate at the Annual Meeting a competing slate of two insurgent Class II Director-candidates not nominated by the Board and to solicit votes from shareholders of the Company to elect such insurgent Class II Director-candidates to the Board in opposition to the Board's two Class II Director-nominees listed below.
+Shahram Rabbani has submitted the Rabbani Letter stating that he intends to nominate at the Annual Meeting a competing slate of two insurgent Class II Directorcandidates not nominated by the Board and to solicit votes from shareholders of the Company to elect such insurgent Class II Director-candidates to the Board in opposition to the Board's two Class II Director-nominees listed below.
 If the Rabbani Letter is determined to be compliant with the advance notice requirements of our Bylaws, and if Shahram Rabbani does, in fact, properly nominate his own slate of insurgent Director-candidates at the Annual Meeting, the number of nominees for election as Class II Directors at the Annual Meeting would exceed the number of Class II Directors to be elected at the Annual Meeting (since there are only two Class II Director seats on the Board).
 The two nominees standing for election who receive the most affirmative votes cast "for" their election at the Annual Meeting will be elected to serve as Class II Directors of the Company.